paytm/Paytm_Magento_Plugin/Magento_v1.x/Magento Plugin V1.0/README.md

 Version :
 Paytm Plugin version V1.0
-Magento supported version 1.5.x â€“ 1.9.x
+Magento supported version 1.5.x – 1.9.x

 Installation and Configuration:
 Use Magento connect to install the Plugin in your Magento Website OR extract the zip and paste the app folder into your root folder.
 When prompted overwrite files,click yes.